-Abortion providers ask Supreme Court to decide if Texas law violates Constitution
+Abortion providers ask Supreme Court to step in quickly to review Texas law

 The majority said it was not addressing whether the law could be squared with the court’s current abortion jurisprudence, which does not allow bans on abortions pre-viability, which is about 22 to 24 weeks.

-But the coalition that filed Thursday’s request said it was proving unworkable to challenge the law through traditional challenges.
+But the coalition that filed Thursday’s request said it was taking too long to challenge the law through the traditional procedures.

 “Texans are in crisis,” said the brief filed by the Center for Reproductive Rights and others.
 “Faced with the threat of unlimited lawsuits from the general populace and the prospect of ruinous liability if they violate the ban, abortion providers have been forced to comply.”